 • Tell a ranger or park staff if you see a snake, and NEVER try to catch it.

-In the rare case of being bitten by a snake, remember these steps:
+In the rare case in which you or a pet is bitten by a snake, remember these steps:

 • Do not panic, remain calm, and slowly move away from the snake.

-• DO NOT apply cold pack, tourniquet, cut the bit, or attempt to suck-out venom.
+• DO NOT apply cold pack, tourniquet, cut the bite, or attempt to suck-out venom

 • Avoid movement of the area that was bitten.